ethersphere/swarm-mcp/docs/mcp-client-setup.md

 #### Verify MCP is running

 1. Open Windsurf
-2. Open "Cascade" (using the icon at the top right)
+2. Open "Cascade" (using the icon in the window header)
-3. Open the "MCP servers" (using the hammer icon beneath the "Ask anything" input)
+3. Open "Customizations" (using the box icon at the top right)
 4. The "Swarm" MCP should be listed there
 5. It should be highlighted with a green status if it is operational (and enabled)